Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Evaluation

 \subsection{\textbf{RQ3:} Does \approach{} work with other backend LLMs?}

-This experiment aims to understand whether \approach{} is specific to a particular backend LLM, or can generically extract strategies from different LLMs.

-\paragraph{Procedure} To address this research question, we replace Claude 3.7 Sonnet--the backend LLM originally used in RQ1 and RQ2--with OpenAI o3-mini~\cite{opanaio3mini}, and rerun the experiments described in RQ1 and RQ2.
+\paragraph{Procedure} This experiment aims to understand whether \approach{} is specific to a particular backend LLM, or can generically extract strategies from different LLMs.
+We replace Claude 3.7 Sonnet--the backend LLM originally used in RQ1 and RQ2--with OpenAI o3-mini~\cite{opanaio3mini}, and rerun the experiments described in RQ1 and RQ2.

-\paragraph{Results} The results are summarized in \Cref{tab:ex_sym_o3mini}.
+\paragraph{Results} The results are summarized in \Cref{tab:ex_llm_claude-3-7} and \Cref{tab:ex_sym_claude3.7}.
 We observe that \approach{} remains effective in producing formalized lemmas in Rocq that reflect the internal proof strategies of o3-mini.
-Specifically, on average, \approach{} extracts 1.29 new lemmas for each original theorem in the dataset.
 Furthermore, replacing the backend LLM with o3-mini continues to enhance the proving capability of CoqHammer, increasing the number of proved theorems by 12.16\% and the number of tactics automated by 26.27\%.

 Since the two sets of experiments extract internal strategies from different LLMs, we are also interested in whether the lemmas extracted from two LLMs together could further improve the performance.
 We make a union of the two sets of lemmas, and evaluate how this set improves CoqHammer.
 The result shows that CoqHammer proves 1019 theorems, which is higher than 998 theorems (from Claude 3.7 Sonnet) and 987 theorems (from o3-mini).
-This suggests that the internal strategies from different LLMs are fully overlapped and may complement each other.
+This suggests that the internal strategies from different LLMs are not fully overlapped and may complement each other.

-Summarizing the results above, our answer to RQ3 is as follows. \begin{rqbox} \textbf{Answer to RQ3:}